abolfazl6678/Healthcare-Cost-Caltech-Capstone-Project/README.md

 - Load & Inspect the Data
 - Data Cleaning & Preprocessing (missing data, data conversion for categorical data, etc)
 - Create new meaningful factors to the investigation from current variables (age and gender)
 - Distribution study of varaibles by plots including histogram, box, swarm, radar, violion, and stacked bar

+**2. Hypothesis testing**
 - Hypothesis testing to find significe between hospital tier, city tier and smoking status on hospitalization costs

-**2. Built multiple Machine Learning models and compared their performance**
+**3. Built multiple Machine Learning models and compared their performance**
 - Linear Regression
 - Rige and Lasso Regression
 - Decision Tree Regressor